By using our website, you agree to our use of cookies (Visit our privacy policy).

 The best voice actors can maintain the same tone, clarity, and emphasis whether they’re working on take #1 or take #100.

-Like freelancers in any other field, freelance voice actors need to develop a thick skin when it comes to rejection.
+Like freelancers in any other field, voice actors need to develop a thick skin when it comes to rejection.

 How Much Do Voice Actors Make?